What Am I Looking For?

 6. Is interested in spiritual depth and growing in spiritual maturity.

 7. Is passionate about social justice and is willing to take some risks on behalf of those most at risk themselves.

 8. Believes in the power of the institutional church to change and transform lives, and in so doing, change and transform the world.

 How will we know we’re the right “match” for each other?
-Although selecting an interim minister is different than finding a settled one, there is still some magic in finding just the right fit.
+Although selecting an interim minister is different than finding your called minister, there is still some magic in finding just the right fit.
 Most interims have beyond the basic skills to serve your congregation.
 Many of us are specially trained and/or accredited.
-All things being equal (skills, salary requirements are acceptable, etc.) it comes down to “can I see this person as my minister for a year? or eighteen months? or two?
-When the match is right, ministers and congregations can fully engage with the transitional tasks of ministry, learn from one another and, at the end of the transitional time, bid each other a fond farewell, knowing that they both have grown because of the interim time.
+All things being equal (skills, salary requirements are acceptable, etc.) it comes down to “can I see this person as my minister for a year? or eighteen months? or two?”
+When the match is right, ministers and congregations can fully engage with the transitional tasks of ministry, learn from one another and then, bid each other a fond farewell, knowing that they both have grown because of the interim time.

 I am minister because I believe in the power of liberal faith to transform lives, communities and in ways both great and small, the world.
-I know this to be true because I have witnessed it in my years as a minister.
-It is not the only place where transformation occurs; but it is within the context of a community gathered together by the common experience of worship; bound to one another in a free covenant; committed to values and ideals we believe will help build the common good are all ways in which we live our lives full of meaning and purpose.
+I know this to be true because I have witnessed it in my own life and in my years as a minister.
+When we are nourished by liturgy and worship; sustained by spiritual practice; emboldened to embody justice; and supported by the larger community, we – the church – can transform the world.